eric-s-s/dice-tables/docs/implementation_details/parser.rst

     ModDie(6, 1)

     It can ignore case or not.
 This applies to dice names and kwarg names.
 It defaults to ignore_case=False.
-    You can also disable allowing kwargs.
-It defaults to disable_kwargs=False.

     >>> dt.Parser().parse_die('die(6)')
     Traceback (most recent call last):